jiwon-seattle/My-Daily-Journal/README.md

 #### DOM

-* DOM with JQuery for interaction with Back-end responses
+* DOM for interaction with Back-end responses
   * Data from the database is showing in the UI with DOM

 ### Part 2: Backend